-Microarray detection of E2F pathway activation and other targets in multiple sclerosis peripheral blood mononuclear cells.
+Microarray detection of E2F pathway activation and other targets in multiple sclerosis peripheral blood mononuclear cells

 We performed microarray analysis of peripheral blood mononuclear cells (PBMCs) from multiple sclerosis (MS) patients and detected a profile of immune cell activation, autoantigen upregulation, and enhanced E2F pathway transcription.
 Accordingly, E2f1-deficient mice manifested only mild disability upon induction of experimental autoimmune encephalomyelitis (EAE).
 Furthermore, PBMCs from Avonex-treated patients had lower expression of E2F targets.
 The profile was enriched in genes known to harbor MS-associated polymorphisms, or localized to MS susceptibility chromosomal regions.
 Our study shows that PBMC microarrays reflect MS pathobiology that can be validated in the EAE model.

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.